Pinterest marketing for beginners – it’s time to go from beginner to knowing how to use Pinterest to market your business.

 Not truly understanding your customer journey is like throwing spaghetti at the wall and hoping most of it sticks.

-Your Pinterest marketing strategy depends on you understanding what makes your ideal person tick so if you want to use Pinterest effectively make sure to write down all the steps in your customer journey – trust me, it will make everything else so much easier!
+Your Pinterest marketing strategy depends on your understanding of what makes your ideal person tick so if you want to use Pinterest effectively make sure to write down all the steps in your customer journey – trust me, it will make everything else so much easier!

 Create Boards that Align with Your Content and Goals